Is Egypt Doomed to All-Out Civil War?

-Photo by Mosa'ab Elshamy
+Photo by Mosa'ab Elshamy.

-It's been just over a year since Egyptians, having thrown off the rule of Hosni Mubarak, voted in the Muslim Brotherhood's Mohammed Morsi as their first-ever democratically elected president.
+It's been just over a year since Egyptians, having thrown off the rule of Hosni Mubarak, voted in the Muslim Brotherhood's Mohammed Morsi as their first ever democratically elected president.
 At the time, it wasn't seen as just a victory for politically minded Islamists, but also for the concept of democracy in the Muslim world.
 Founded in 1928 to agitate against British colonial rule, the Brotherhood had spent most of the intervening decades as a banned, secretive movement, its membership frequently rounded up by the country’s military rulers in mass arrests that often ended in torture and execution.
 As the expert on jihadist groups, Aaron Y Zelin, notes, the consequences of this conflict are still being felt: "After the military crackdown in 1954, we saw over the next two and a half decades different breakaway factions either attempt coups and assassinations or outright low-level insurgency campaigns.
 This led to the rise of what we know as jihadism today."

 After 80 years spent operating in the shadows, the Brotherhood’s electoral success seemed to disprove the claims of radical thinkers like Sayyid Qutb, who asserted that Islamism would never be allowed to govern democratically in the Middle East.
 (This claim is made often, despite the fact that in those few Arab countries that actually hold elections, Islamist parties consistently win the most votes.)
-Jihadist advocates of armed struggle had always claimed that the concept of democracy was a sham, and that as soon as an Islamist party achieved power, there would be a reoccurrence of the scenario seen in Algeria in 1991—when the newly elected Islamist government was overthrown by a military regime, plunging the country into a vicious civil war of almost unimaginable brutality.
+Jihadist advocates of armed struggle had always claimed that the concept of democracy was a sham, and that as soon as an Islamist party achieved power, there would be a reoccurrence of the scenario seen in Algeria in 1991 – when the newly-elected Islamist government was overthrown by a military regime, plunging the country into a vicious civil war of almost unimaginable brutality.

 Already, Egypt’s restive province of Sinai has seen a spike in jihadist violence, with at least 61 members of the security forces killed in increasingly daring attacks (including 25 police recruits ambushed and shot dead at the roadside on Monday morning).
-According to Henman, “It is not inconceivable that a similar situation could emerge in other areas of the country, fueled by the military's seeming desire to exclude the Muslim Brotherhood from government, and particularly if they ban the Brotherhood.”
+According to Henman, “It is not inconceivable that a similar situation could emerge in other areas of the country, fuelled by the military's seeming desire to exclude the Muslim Brotherhood from government, and particularly if they ban the Brotherhood.”

 And fight back they have.
 On Wednesday in the Giza suburb of Kerdasa, while the army crushed the Brotherhood's Rabaa sit-in, a police station was stormed, and 11 officers were executed before the building was burned down.
 A wave of arson attacks against churches and businesses owned by Egypt’s Coptic Christian minority, along with the sudden sprouting of unofficial checkpoints run by armed pro-regime militias, has fuelled fears that the country is slipping into civil war.

-The risk is that with the Brotherhood’s leadership arrested or driven underground, the tightly disciplined organization may lose control of its supporters, some of whom, angered by the bloody crackdown, could turn toward more radical armed groups for both protection and revenge.
+The risk is that with the Brotherhood’s leadership arrested or driven underground, the tightly disciplined organisation may lose control of its supporters, some of whom, angered by the bloody crackdown, could turn towards more radical armed groups for both protection and revenge.
 "I think we will at the very least see a low-level insurgency in the Sinai," warns Zelin.
 "But it's difficult to predict if that will transpire in the Nile Valley.
 The stability that the military seeks will likely not come to fruition in the near or long-term.
 I suspect we might see assassination attempts and attacks on security services."

 Aaron Y Zelin is Richard Borow Fellow at the Washington Institute for Near East Policy.
 Follow him on Twitter: @azelin